Total Shirt Guarantee

 The Thin Red Line Formal Shirt

-Our shirts are stitched to the highest level of detail incorporating traditional features that are so often missing in many of today's 'quality' shirts.
-From the inclusion of the Shoulder Tuck, a classically constructed collar, to our 100% superfine cotton, Thin Red Line shirts are not only wonderful to wear but will keep you looking smart right to the end of the day.
-These are just some of the features we think make our shirts special!
+Our superfine cotton shirts are stitched to the highest level of detail incorporating traditional features that are so often missing in many of today's shirts.
+The inclusion of the shoulder tuck and classically constructed collar, make Thin Red Line shirts not only wonderful to wear but will also keep you looking smart right to the end of the day.
+We think these are just some of the features that really ‘make’ our shirts!

 A. The collar

 Our shirts feature a semi-cutaway collar because we feel this shape frames the tie knot best whether you like to wear a Windsor, Half-Windsor or Pratt knot.
 Whichever knot you prefer, our collar will make the most of your tie.
 Our collars are hand turned using no fewer than eight different cuts of fabric skillfully stitched together to create the defining feature of a Thin Red Line shirt.